 Session 1: Allentown, Haverford, Seattle

 Session 2: Haverford, Santa Cruz

 Too often in today’s society, solid argumentation gives way to appeals to majority opinion and personal attacks.
 This course introduces students to logic, the science of proper reasoning.
 Students learn how to evaluate arguments using informal logic—the process of analyzing language-based arguments—and formal logic—the method of analyzing and validating arguments by means of symbolic notation.

 Students learn to produce valid arguments and to differentiate valid from fallacious reasoning.
 They apply these skills to texts such as Plato’s writings about the trial and death of Socrates, political speeches, and current events blogs.
 Students participate in discussions, work problem sets, write proofs, and construct arguments relevant to current topics in both philosophy and modern society, substantially strengthening their analytical-reasoning and critical-thinking skills.

 Note: While this is a humanities class, students are asked to use symbolic notation and write proofs, much like they do in math classes.

 Sample texts: Introduction to Logic, Gensler; a philosophical work such as The Trial and Death of Socrates, Plato.

-Session 1: Bristol, Haverford, Santa Cruz
+Session 1: Bristol, Haverford, Hong Kong, Santa Cruz

-Session 2: Easton, Haverford
+Session 2: Allentown, Haverford